How do I set up an AirBnB listing?

 Keep your photos up to date if you renovate or buy new furniture.
 Adjust your pricing and settings as needed.
 A listing that’s regularly updated performs better than one that’s been untouched for months.

-Short Term Rental Cleaning Management On The Gold Coast & Housekeeping Services Provided By Holiday Property Service
+Surfers Paradise AirBnB Cleaning & Housekeeping Services by Holiday Property Service

 Contact Us

-Next Article: How to make the stay comfortable for guests of an Short Term Rental rental property
+Next Article: How to make the stay comfortable for guests of a AirBnB property?

 Return to: FAQs